 Although we have these great stories to share today, our journey is far from complete.
 The truth is, it will never be complete.
 The multinational corporation will always have a role to play in driving sustainable economic development.

-With unyielding determination, a restless culture of innovation, and continued work with many powerful partners, it is our hope that The
+With unyielding determination, a restless culture of innovation, and continued work with many powerful partners, it is our hope that The Coca-Cola Company can continue to be a strong and enduring force for progressive growth and positive change for generations to come.

 This post is part of a series produced by The Huffington Post and The Rockefeller Foundation on resilience, a topic being discussed at the 2013 World Economic Forum in Davos.